red-scorp/RP2350-Eins/README.md

 # RP2350-Eins Project

 The **RP2350-Eins** project aims to create a replacement for the Arduino UNO R3 or Arduino M0 using the RP2350 MCU.
+This project was born as a continuation my previous project, [RP2040-Eins](https://github.com/red-scorp/RP2040-Eins), which was based on the Raspberry Pi RP2040 MCU.

 ## RP2350-Eins Board